-You know, the word Apocalypse is actually taken from the Greek apokalyptein, meaning to uncover, disclose, reveal or, in general terms, to “a revelation of something hidden.”
+You know, the word Apocalypse is actually taken from the Greek apokalyptein, meaning to uncover, disclose, or reveal.
+Or, in general terms, it refers to “a revelation of something hidden.”

 In fact, the last book of the New Testament, the Revelation of John, was actually titled the Apocalypsis Ioannou, or the Apocalypse of John.

 Today, the term is mostly used to describe the end of days, or a prophesied catastrophic event.

 And oh look!
 There’s one over there!